Trapped inertial waves

 An illustrative contour-plot showing the pressure perturbation (in radius and height above/below the disk) associated with a trapped inertial wave in the inner regions of a black hole accretion disk (with spin parameter a=0.5).

 Trapped inertial waves' natures are changed by magnetic fields, however, which provide restoring forces through magnetic tension and pressure.
-In my PhD I have worked to precisely quantify the effects of magnetic fields with different geometries on r-modes through a semi-analytical approach, while also running numerical simulations to investigate the resonant excitation of r-modes through coupling with very eccentric streamlines in the flow.
+In my PhD I have worked to precisely quantify the effects of magnetic fields with different geometries on r-modes through a semi-analytical approach, while also running numerical simulations to investigate the resonant excitation of r-modes through coupling with eccentric streamlines in the flow.

 An exagerated illustration of a magnetohydrodynamic r-mode's distortion of a magnetic field threading the disk purely perpendicularly.